WVC employees recognized

-Outstanding faculty and staff members at Wenatchee Valley College were recognized by colleagues and the WVC Foundation at an awards ceremony on June 10.
+Outstanding faculty and staff members at Wenatchee Valley College were recognized by colleagues and the WVC Foundation at an awards ceremony in June.

-The Anna Pieratt Spirit of Wenatchee Valley College Award was presented to athletic director and physical education faculty member Greg Franz of Wenatchee.
+Rhonda Yenney, allied health secretary supervisor, received the Anna Pieratt Spirit of WVC Award.
 This award honors an individual or group who has demonstrated the spirit exemplified by Anna Pieratt when she served as executive assistant to the president.